Alessandro-Mosconi/BeNeutralProject/Documents/GameDesignDocument.md

 # Characters (Alessandro M.)

+## Relationship and Characters Mechanics:
+- Andy and Caty are the game's two main characters, each having a distinct electrical charge (positive and negative) represented by their respective colors (red and blue).
+- The attraction between their opposite electrical charges allows them to stay anchored to the ground, preventing them from floating away.
+- Both characters have a life bar, denoted by the amount of electrical charge they possess.
+This charge can be stolen by enemies with the opposite electrical charge.
+- To maintain their connection, Andy and Caty need to stay within one screen's distance of each other.
+If they move too far apart, the force anchoring them to the ground weakens, leading to a game over.
+- The two characters are typically positioned on opposite sides of the screen, but they can swap positions using a special in-game item.
+- Their primary means of offense are their charge-based projectiles, making it crucial for them to cooperate in battling enemies and solving puzzles in the game world.

-## Andy
+### Andy
 - **Description**: Andy is a young boy characterized by his positive electrical charge, represented by the color red.
 - **Abilities**:
   - *Projectile Attacks*: Andy can shoot positively charged projectiles, colored in red, to eliminate enemies with a negative electrical charge.
   - *Positive Force Field*: Andy has the ability to create a positive force field that can repel objects with a negative electrical charge in the environment.
 However, using this ability consumes his energy.
   - *Weapon Preference*: Andy excels in using heavy and powerful weapons, such as hammers and rocket launchers.

-## Caty
+### Caty
 - **Description**: Caty is a young girl characterized by her negative electrical charge, represented by the color blue.
 - **Abilities**:
   - *Projectile Attacks*: Caty can shoot negatively charged projectiles, colored in blue, to defeat enemies with a positive electrical charge.
   - *Negative Force Field*: Caty possesses the ability to create a negative force field that can push away objects with a positive electrical charge in the environment.
 Using this ability drains her energy.
   - *Weapon Preference*: Caty is proficient in using small and fast weapons, including swords and rapid-fire firearms.

-**Relationship and Gameplay Mechanics**:
-- Andy and Caty are the game's two main characters, each having a distinct electrical charge (positive and negative) represented by their respective colors (red and blue).
-- The attraction between their opposite electrical charges allows them to stay anchored to the ground, preventing them from floating away.
-- Both characters have a life bar, denoted by the amount of electrical charge they possess.
-This charge can be stolen by enemies with the opposite electrical charge.
-- To maintain their connection, Andy and Caty need to stay within one screen's distance of each other.
-If they move too far apart, the force anchoring them to the ground weakens, leading to a game over.
-- The two characters are typically positioned on opposite sides of the screen, but they can swap positions using a special in-game item.
-- Their primary means of offense are their charge-based projectiles, making it crucial for them to cooperate in battling enemies and solving puzzles in the game world.

 # Story (Salah)